cosmos/sdk-tutorials/tutorial/rest.md

 ### Query Handlers

+First create a `query.go` file to place all your querys in.

 Next, its time to define the handlers mentioned above.
 These will be very similar to the CLI methods defined earlier.
 Start with the queries `whois` and `resolve`:

 ```go